jazlab/JuiceBox/README.md

     - 2x BNC female connectors
     - 1x push button
 8. Solder the other end of the wires onto the corresponding pads on the PCB board.
+   > [!NOTE]
-    - Note that the DC power jack is asymmetric — make sure to solder the positive end to “24V” and the negative end to “GND.”
+   > - The DC power jack is asymmetric — make sure to solder the positive end to “24V” and the negative end to “GND.”
 For the example product given above, the longer tail corresponds to GND.
-    - If you are using a push button with LED, make sure to differentiate the wires for the button and the wires for the LED.
+    > - If you are using a push button with LED, make sure to differentiate the wires for the button and the wires for the LED.
 The LED should have a positive and a negative end.
 If you are using a drain button without LED, simply short the two pads labelled “LED”.
 9. Solder a DC power male plug to the solenoid valve wires.
+    > [!NOTE]
-The valve is symmetric, so it does not matter which wire gets connected to which end of the power plug.
+    > The valve is symmetric, so it does not matter which wire gets connected to which end of the power plug.
 10. Set the desired drain duration and mode on the timer relay module:
     1. Connect the DC power cable to the box.
 The relay module should turn on.
     2. Long press “SET” for 3 seconds — the screen should show something like “P1.1.”
 Now, use the “UP” and “DOWN” buttons to navigate to P1.3.
+        > [!NOTE]
-        - In mode P1.3, when the drain button is pressed, the relay turns on for a set duration (”OP period”) and then turns off.
+        > In mode P1.3, when the drain button is pressed, the relay turns on for a set duration (”OP period”) and then turns off.
 Re-triggering the module within the OP period will disconnect the relay and reset the module.
 This means if the drain button is pressed again before time is up, the draining will stop immediately and the timer resets.
     3. Once you are at the correct mode (P1.3), press “SET” again — the screen will flash “OP.”
 This is the maximum duration for which the valve will stay open.
 Press “STOP” until the screen shows “0.0.0.” — this shows the time in minutes.
 Other displays show time in seconds (e.g. 003. = 3 seconds).
 Use “UP” and “DOWN” to set the desired duration.
 For example, you can set the duration to 3 minutes (“0.0.3.”), which is typically enough for a full bottle of liquid to drain through.
     4. Once you’re done, long press “SET” for 3 seconds until the screen flashes “P1.3” and returns to the main display (“000”).
 Now the relay module is all set!
     5. It is suggested to turn the relay on sleep mode, so the display won’t stay on all the time.
 If you long press “STOP” for 2 seconds, the screen should flash either “O-d” (normal mode) or “C-P” (sleep mode) before returning to the main interface (“000”).
 This tells you which mode is currently active.
 Long press "STOP" again to toggle between these modes.
+        > [!NOTE]
-        - C-P (sleeping mode): If the relay is idle for 5 minutes, the display will turn off automatically.
+        > - C-P (sleeping mode): If the relay is idle for 5 minutes, the display will turn off automatically.
 The program will keep working.
-        - O-d (normal mode): Display is always on.
+        > - O-d (normal mode): Display is always on.
     6. If you are confused or want to learn more about the timer relay module, you can refer to [this webpage](https://www.hnhcart.com/blogs/learn/all-you-need-to-know-about-relay-timer-module?srsltid=AfmBOoqXPmc-TtnOS80VKcII2ll3dJII4rWGqjZ0Q2o4tU3tMAlhPOWK).
 11. You’re almost there!
 Now let’s do a sanity test:
     1. Connect the the valve and any auto/manual inputs you may want to test.